Live Show, Digital Song

 Remember Disco?
 In the early 1960s each new season brought a new dance craze and new dance bands.
 Discotheques lived and died by it.
 Then came the Beatles.

 We are merely at the top (or bottom) of a cycle that’s begging for something new to come along.
 Like cities, music culture rises and falls.
 From Disco to The Beatles, From Boy Bands to Mumford and Sons, From DJs to Dirty Projectors — we get tired of one way and thirst for another.
 As digital music is becomes excessive, audiences become reminiscent of the singer/songwriter days and look beyond Dubstep and EDM for something to top the charts.
+It’s an endless and somewhat ruthless cycle for what’s new, what’s cool, what’s good, and even what’s nostalgic.

 “You Just Have To Be There”